Anura Web Core SDK npm package exports the following three modules:

 };

-Resizes the mask when the mediaElement
+Resizes the mask when the mediaElement is resized.

 measurement.on.mediaElementResize = (event: MediaElementResizeEvent) => {